The BC-CCM has an array of facilities to serve its users, including new facilities available in fall 2015 and more coming in fall 2016.

 Leonard & Claire Tow Center for the Performing Arts

-The new Leonard & Claire Tow Center for the Performing Arts at Brooklyn College (PAC) is scheduled to be completed in the summer of 2016.
+The new Leonard & Claire Tow Center for the Performing Arts at Brooklyn College (PAC) is scheduled to be completed in spring 2017.
 Positioned as a new gateway to the main campus, the PAC will include a new concert hall, new recording studio, dozens of practice rooms, a multimedia classroom/performance space, and post-production studios.
-The recording studio will have its own live room, will overlook the concert hall, and will also have direct audio ties to all the other performance spaces in the building.
+The recording studio will have its own live room, will overlook the concert hall, and will have direct audio ties to all the other performance spaces in the building.

 The current center includes several locations for its activities: